utmstack/Documentation/Installation/README.md

 ## Installation Steps
 The UTMStack installation process consists of three main steps:

 1. **Choose the Architecture**: Before starting the installation, you need to decide on the architecture for your UTMStack deployment.
 This step determines the components and services that will be installed.
-Refer to the  **<a href="../Architecture">Architecture Page</a>** for a detailed description of each architecture option.
+Refer to the  **<a href="./Architecture">Architecture Page</a>** for a detailed description of each architecture option.
     <br>

 2. **Installing the Federated Service (Optional)**:
-  If you have chosen the Federated architecture in Step 1, follow the instructions in the  **<a href="./FederationServiceInstallation">Federated Server Installation Guide</a>** after ensuring your system meets the recommended specifications mentioned in the **<a href="./SystemRequirements">Federated Service Requirements</a>** page.
+  If you have chosen the Federated architecture in Step 1, follow the instructions in the  **<a href="./FederationServiceInstallation">Federated Server Installation Guide</a>** after ensuring your system meets the recommended specifications mentioned in the **<a href="SystemRequirements">Federated Service Requirements</a>** page.
   <br>

-3. **Setting up the Master Servers**: The master server is the central component of the UTMStack architecture, responsible for managing and coordinating all other UTMStack components and services.
+1. **Setting up the Master Servers**: The master server is the central component of the UTMStack architecture, responsible for managing and coordinating all other UTMStack components and services.

    To set up the master server, you need to create a virtual machine (VM) or physical machine that will host the UTMStack software.
 The VM should have a requirements of **4 cores**, **8 GB of RAM** and **256 GB of disk storage** for each **50 devices**.
 (Assuming you will retain 30 days of live logs).
 Once the VM is created, it needs to be configured with the operating system **Ubuntu Server 22.04 LTS**.